ChuckPa/PlexDBRepair/README.md

    IGNOre/HONOr - Ignore/Honor constraint errors when IMPORTing additional data into DB.
-   IMPO(rt)     - Import viewstate / watch history from another database PRUN(e)      - Prune (remove) old image files from transcoder cache diretory REIN(dex)    - Rebuild the database indexes REPL(ace)    - Replace the existing databases with a PMS-generated backup SHOW         - Show the log file
+   IMPO(rt)     - Import viewstate / watch history from another database PRUN(e)      - Prune (remove) old image files from transcoder cache diretory PURG(e)      - Purge (delete) all temporary files left behind by PMS & the transcoder from the temp directory REIN(dex)    - Rebuild the database indexes REPL(ace)    - Replace the existing databases with a PMS-generated backup SHOW         - Show the log file